Bigg Boss Malayalam Season 2: Here Is The Complete List Of Contestants!

 1. Arya

-Arya is the popular TV anchor turned actress, who is best known for her performance in the popular show Badai Bungalow.
+Arya is a popular TV anchor turned actress, who is best known for her performance in the popular show Badai Bungalow.
 She is also an entrepreneur.

 2. Thesni Khan

-Thesni Khan is the senior actress who is best known for her performances in the comic roles.
+Thesni Khan is a senior actress, who is best known for her performances in the comic roles.
 She has appeared in several popular films including Beautiful and Trivandrum Lodge.

 3. Alina Padikkal

-Alina Padikkal is the television anchor turned actress, who rose to fame with her negative role in the popular serial Bharya, which was aired in Asianet.
-She is a biker by passion.
+Alina Padikkal is a television anchor turned actress, who rose to fame with her negative role in the popular serial Bharya, which was aired on Asianet.
+She is also a passionate biker.

 4. Fukru aka Krishanjeev

-Krishnajeev, who is widely popular in his stage name Fukru, is best known for his Tik-Tok videos.
+Krishnajeev, who is widely popular as Fukru, his stage name, is best known for his Tik-Tok videos.
 He is also a social media influencer and a bike stunt artist.

 5. Pradeep Chandran

-Pradeep Chandran is the popular actor who has appeared in several films including Drishyam and Oppam.
-He has also played the lead role in the superhit Television serial Karutha Muthu, which was aired in Asianet.
+Pradeep Chandran is a popular actor who has appeared in several films including Drishyam and Oppam.
+He has also played the lead role in the superhit Television serial Karutha Muthu, which was aired on Asianet.

 6. Veena Nair

-Veena Nair is the renowned actress-dancer who has majorly appeared in Television serials including the popular series Thatteem Mutteem, which has been aired in Mazhavil Manorama.
+Veena Nair is a renowned actress-dancer who has majorly appeared in Television serials including the popular series Thatteem Mutteem, which has been aired in Mazhavil Manorama.
 She has also acted in several films.

 7. Rajani Chandy

 Rajani Chandy is best known for her portrayal of the central character in the popular movie Oru Muthassi Gadha.
-She has also appeared in the recent release Gambler.
+She also acted in the recently released film Gambler.

 8. RJ Raghu